Algoinde/Audio/README.md

 You, the one who speaks or sings.
 In order for the device to hear you to send the signal along, it needs to have a microphone.
 Phones already have one built in (so they can phone), but if you are using a computer, you need to buy a mic.

-Be mindful of everything *other* than you in the vicinity of the microphone.
-Everything that you can hear, the mic probably can, too, even the echo off the walls and the hum of a fridge or AC.

 ## Microphones

 Which one to get?
 I'll give you a short tierlist of microphones you can use.